apergos/dockerhosts/README.md

 ### Issues

-I'm sure there are many.
-In particular, nslookup does NOT work with the fqdn of a container, although dig and ssh and probably most everything else does just fine.
+Depending on your dns/nsswitch/resolved configuration, nslookup may not be able to resolve fqdn container names, although dig and ssh and probably most everything else will be fine.

+If the docker daemon is updated to use a new (and incompatible) API version, this service should be restarted; it will not detect the update on its own.

+Dnsmasq cannot handle multiple reloads within a few seconds; it will wind up in a borked state and need to be restarted.
+For that reason, this script is not suitable for use in an environment where docker containers are created and removed every second or two.
+For slower paced installations, and in particular, for use to facilitate name resolution in a local development environment or testbed, it should be fine.